gaehlerm/SoftwareEngineering/README.md

 	return a + b
 ```

 Of course, I exaggerated in this example.
 I just wanted to make a point.
-But there are programmers who think that this comment here is justified.
+But there are programmers out there who think that this comment here is justified.

 I do not share this opinion at all.
 In my opinion this comment is just a useless boilerplate comment.
 Read the function name.
 It explains exactly what the function does.
 And if you are not sure take a look at the implementation.
 This is exactly what makes code good.
 You read a function name and you know what it does.
 Good code is self-documenting.
 There is barely any need for additional comments.
 This comment here is a violation of the SRP.